 Every crop and garden requires preparation and tending.
 Cybercriminals, too, cultivate their resources – from botnets and exploit kits to SOCKS networks and poisoned DNS servers – to harvest valuable data from victims worldwide.
 The technique known as pharming makes this analogy clear: attackers use poisoned DNS servers to redirect address requests, usually for online banking sites, to a realistic but completely fraudulent site in order to harvest the online banking credentials of the unsuspecting end-user.
-Pharming is generally a passive attack technique, in that it requires waiting for a DNS lookup from a potential victim to be routed to the poisoned server.
+A pharming attack is generally a passive attack technique, in that it requires waiting for a DNS lookup from a potential victim to be routed to the poisoned server.

-Proofpoint recently detected an update to a focused phishing campaign that represents a modern twist on this practice.
+Proofpoint recently detected an update to a focused phishing campaign that represents a modern twist on this man-in-the-middle phishing practice.
 Like the farming practice of using fish remains as fertilizer, modern attackers are using phishing emails to improve the yields of their pharming campaigns.
 This case is striking for several reasons, not the least of which is the introduction of phishing as the attack vector to carry out a compromise traditionally considered purely network-based.

-Over the course of four weeks, from December 2014 to mid-January 2015, Proofpoint researchers detected four distinct URLs distributed in a relatively narrow campaign of less than 100 email messages sent to a small number of organizations, and targeting primarily Brazilian users.
+Over the course of four weeks, from December 2014 to mid-January 2015, Proofpoint researchers detected four distinct URLs distributed in a relatively narrow phish pharm campaign of less than 100 email messages sent to a small number of organizations, and targeting primarily Brazilian users.

 The malicious URLs were found in emails like the one below:

 The email message shown above pretends to be from Brazil’s largest telecommunications company.
 In a clever twist, the attackers use the telco’s name as the lure in a phishing email intended to hack that same telco’s router equipment.